Darrell Crate: Personal life

 Crate is involved with a number of non-profit, political, and charitable organizations.
 He was a trustee of Bates College for nearly 20 years and served on the college's advancement and investment committees.
 On February 8, 2016, the college announced that Crate was among seven families to donate $19 million to endow professorships and launch the college’s new digital and computational studies program.

 Crate previously served as vice chairman of the Aircraft Owners and Pilots Association.
 A licensed private pilot since 1993, Crate has more than 6,000 flight hours and has flown his single-engine TBM plane to all of the 48 continental states of AOPA Board Members.
 He also serves on the advisory council of the National Park Foundation.
 He has a particular focus and interest in the National Parks located in Maine, North Carolina and Montana.

-Crate is a member of the advisory council of the Robert F. Kennedy Children's Action Corps (2006), a national leader in child welfare and juvenile justice programs and services.
-In 2019, the RFK Children’s Action Corps honored Crate with its prestigious "Robert F. Kennedy Embracing the Legacy Award” for his work on behalf of at-risk youth.
+Crate is a member of the advisory council of the Robert F. Kennedy Children's Action Corps (2006).
+In 2019, the RFK Children’s Action Corps honored Crate with its "Robert F. Kennedy Embracing the Legacy Award” for his work on behalf of at-risk youth.
 Crate also served as a founding board member of Think of Us, a not-for-profit technology platform that helps youth in foster care successfully transition into adulthood.

 Other interests include serving as a trustee of Islesboro Island Trust (2002), Adams Memorial Foundation (2011), Ethel Walker School (2015) IRYS School of Technology and Trades (2020)and an advisor to The Trustees of Reservations (2002).